 Not long before journalist Veronica Guerin was shot dead in Dublin in 1996 we met while participating in a radio talk show on Ireland’s illegal drug epidemic.
 Subsequently she and I discussed sleaze and bribery in the Garda Síochána, Ireland’s police force.
 We agreed it needed exposure.
 She confided she was working on a particular investigation of police corruption as we spoke.
 We agreed to keep in touch.
 The precise target and results of her investigation remain unpublished to date.

 Within twenty four hours two policemen were at my door wanting details of any and all contact between us and what we had talked about.
 It was the usual soft cop, hard cop routine, one being all professional while the other aggressively threatened to return with a search warrant if I insisted he remove his foot from inside my apartment.
-I refused their invitations to divulge the content of our discussions.
+I refused their invitations to divulge the content of our confidential discussions about corruption in the Gardai.

 - The International Press Institute named Veronica a World Press Freedom Hero of the past 50 years.

-- An International Veronica Guerin Memorial Scholarship is available from Dublin City University and offers a bursary of an MA in Journalism for a student wishing to specialise in investigative journalism.
+- An International Veronica Guerin Memorial Scholarship is available from Dublin City University and offers a bursary An MA in Journalism for a student wishing to specialise in investigative journalism is offered.